smartdevicelink/protocol_spec/README.md

 ## 3. Establishing Communication

 ### 3.1 Transport Layer
+>Required: All Protocol Versions

 A physical transport must be established between a head unit and an application.

 ### 3.2 Version Negotiation
+>Required: All Protocol Versions

 Once a transport is established, each application must negotiate the maximum supported protocol version with the head unit.
 To establish basic communication and register with the head unit, the application must start an RPC service (Service Type: 0x07), using a *Version 1 Protocol Header*.

 ##### Application -> Head Unit